nymanska/besstology.github.io/_posts/2025-09-14-knowledge-base-nomenclature.md

 ## A

 #### AC Block
-The AC Block, often referred to as the containerized (or cabinet) BESS, integrates battery racks/modules, Battery Management System (BMS), Fire Suppression System (FSS), DC protection, Power Conversion System (PCS), auxiliary systems, and the BESS Controller, providing an integrated BESS solution.
+An AC Block, often referred to as the containerized (or cabinet) BESS Block, integrates battery racks/modules, Battery Management System (BMS), Fire Suppression System (FSS), DC protection, Power Conversion System (PCS), auxiliary systems, and a BESS Controller, providing an integrated BESS Block.
 ---

 ## B

 #### Balance of Plant (BoP)
-Balance of Plant refers to all supporting infrastructure required to make a battery energy storage system (BESS) functional—excluding the core DC blocks, PCS & MV skids, and BESS/BPC controllers.
-BoP typically includes civil works, electrical systems, transformers, grid connection, and auxiliary services.
-Depending on the project setup, SCADA and controls may or may not be part of the BoP scope, but are often included under the EPC contractor’s responsibility.
+Balance of Plant refers to all supporting infrastructure required to make a battery energy storage system (BESS) functional-excluding the core DC blocks, PCS & MV skids, and BESS/BPC controller hardwares.
+BoP typically includes civil works, DC/AC cabling, auxillary systems, installation, commissioning and support during Site Accaptance Tests (SAT).
+Depending on the project specifics, SCADA and controls setup may or may not be part of the BoP scope.
 A BoP contractor is typically responsible for delivering and coordinating all supporting infrastructure and interfaces.

 #### BESS Block
-A complete battery and storage system consisting of DC Block, PCS (possibly MV Skid), and BESS Controller.
+A complete Battery Energy Storage System consisting of DC Block, PCS, Medium-voltage transformer and Switchgear (possibly MV Skid), and BESS Controller.

 #### BESS Controller
 A controller responsible for monitoring and controlling interactions between DC Block and PCS.

 #### BESS Plant
-A complete battery and restored system plant consisting of best blocks and plant-level battery plant controller
+A complete Battery Energy Storage System plant consisting of BESS blocks (or AC blocks), Battery Plant Controller, and SCADA.

 ---